UMN-LATIS/bluesheet/docs/using-bluesheet.md

 ![Viewing Leaves](./leaves.png)

-## Scheduling Report ##
+## Faculty Leaves Planning Report

-Group administrators can use the "scheduling report" to quickly get a sense of how leaves and other scheduling issues might impact course planning.
-The "scheduling report" link is attached to any academic department in BlueSheet.
-If you don't see the scheduling report and believe you should have access, [contact support](mailto:latistecharch@umn.edu).
+Group administrators can use the Faculty Leaves Planning Report to quickly get a sense of how leaves and other scheduling issues might impact course planning.
+The Faculty Leaves Planning Report link is attached to any academic department in BlueSheet.
+If you don't see the report and believe you should have access, [contact support](mailto:latistecharch@umn.edu).

-The scheduling report displays a grid of semesters and instructors, with entries for courses taught and leave data.
+The Faculty Leaves Planning Report displays a grid of semesters and instructors, with entries for courses taught and leave data.
 Courses in the future are generally only available for one or two semesters.